The Namesake (film): Development

 Director Mira Nair was inspired to make The Namesake after the sudden death of her mother-in-law due to medical malpractice, saying that "Jhumpa [Lahiri] has written in it of this terrible melancholy of losing a parent in a foreign country, which is exactly what I was experiencing.”
 Approximately a month out from shooting, Warner Bros.
-Pictures offered her the opportunity to direct Harry Potter and the Order of the Phoenix on the strength of Varity Fair.
+Pictures offered her the opportunity to direct Harry Potter and the Order of the Phoenix on the strength of Vanity Fair.
 She credited her then fourteen-year-old son, Zohran Mamdani, with persuading her to direct The Namesake instead, saying that he had told her that while many good directors could make Harry Potter, only she could make The Namesake.
 Initially Rani Mukerji was considered for the principal lead, but due to scheduling conflicts with Karan Johar's Kabhi Alvida Naa Kehna, the role then went to Tabu.
-Nair initially considered Abhishek Bachchan for the role of Gogol, but Kal Penn was strongly recommended by her son, who was a fan of Harold & Kumar Go to White Castle; Penn had previously become interested in the project after reading the novel on the recommendation of John Cho, his Harold and Kumar co-star, and the two had discussed acquiring the film rights before learning that Nair was already working on an adaptation.
+Nair initially considered Abhishek Bachchan for the role of Gogol, but Kal Penn was strongly recommended by her son, who was a fan of Harold & Kumar Go to White Castle (in 2025, Penn returned the favor by helping Mamdani's campaign to become mayor of New York City); Penn had previously become interested in the project after reading the novel on the recommendation of John Cho, his Harold and Kumar co-star, and the two had discussed acquiring the film rights before learning that Nair was already working on an adaptation.

 Soundtrack

 The soundtrack has varied music: Indian, Anglo-Indian (by Nitin Sawhney, influenced by Ravi Shankar's music for Pather Panchali), and a French piece.
+Acharya Jayanta Bose composed the "Boatman's Song" for the film, along with Nitin Sawhney.
 One British Indian electronica piece is State of Bengal's "IC408."
 The ringtone from Moushumi's mobile phone is the song "Riviera Rendezvous" by Ursula 1000 from the album Kinda' Kinky; this is the same song that is played when Gogol and Moushumi first sleep together.
 The Indian classical pieces (performed on screen by Tabu) were sung by Mitali Banerjee Bhawmik, a New Jersey–based musician.